-Property auctions are still a popular way to find a property bargain.
-Before you bid however, be sure to fully understand the process and risks involved.
+Property auctions are a popular way to find a property bargain.
+Before you bid, however, make sure you fully understand the process and the risks involved.

 The benefits of buying at auction

-The process is much faster and more certain than buying a house in the standard way.
+The process is much faster and more certain than buying a house through the open market.

 The downsides of buying at auction